TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2023-07-19-socratic-seminar-12.md

 ### IMF Paper on Taxing Bitcoin Sees 'Quasi-Anonymity' as Greatest Challenge

 "Policymakers are struggling to accommodate cryptocurrencies within tax systems not designed to handle them; this paper reviews the issues that arise.
 The risks, for now, appear more latent than real.
-But this can change."[BTCPrague Presentation](https://www.youtube.com/watch?v=596InlNtfD0)
+But this can change."

 [link](https://www.nobsbitcoin.com/imf-paper-on-taxing-cryptocurrencies/)

 ### Blockstream Greenlight announced